Algebras with a negation map: More applications

-As in the classical case, for free modules, the tensor semialgebra yields a construction of the Grassmann semialgebra whose base is the union of even elements and odd elements.
-The definition given in \cite{GG} (which goes on to treat the Pl\"{u}cker equations) is a semialgebra generated by a free module $V$ with a base $\{ e_i : i \in I \}$, together with a product $\mathcal A \times \mathcal A \to \mathcal A$ satisfying $e_i^2 = \zero$ for each $i \in I.$ These could be constructed by means of the tensor semialgebra, modulo the relations $x_i^2 = \zero$.
-As noted in \cite{GG}, the definition given there relies heavily on the presentation in terms of the base, since in general $v^2 \ne \zero$ for $v \in V.$ This would mean that a sub-semialgebra of a Grassmann algebra need not be Grassmann, such as the semialgebra generated by $e_1$ and $e_1+e_2$.
-This situation is rectified by the use of Proposition~\ref{definetrop}, keeping Remark~\ref{nozero} in mind.
+Paralleling the classical case, for free modules, the tensor semialgebra yields a construction of the Grassmann semialgebra whose base is the union of even elements and odd elements.
+The definition given in \cite{GG} (which goes on to treat the Pl\"{u}cker equations) is a semialgebra $\mathfrak G $ generated by a free module $V$ with a base $\{ e_i : i \in I \}$, together with a product $\mathfrak G \times \mathfrak G \to \mathfrak G$ satisfying $e_i^2 = \zero$ for each $i \in I.$ These could be constructed by means of the tensor semialgebra, modulo the relations $x_i^2 = \zero$.
+As noted in \cite{GG}, such a definition relies on the presentation in terms of the base, since in general $v^2 \ne \zero$ for $v \in V.$ This would mean that a sub-semialgebra of a Grassmann algebra need not be Grassmann, such as the semialgebra generated by $e_1$ and $e_1+e_2$.

-\begin{defn} A (faithful) \textbf{Grassmann}, or \textbf{exterior}, semialgebra, over a $C$-module $V$ with a negation map, is a semialgebra $\mathcal A$ generated by $V$, together with a negation map extending $(-)$ and a product $\mathcal A \times \mathcal A \to \mathcal A$ satisfying \begin{enumerate}\eroman \item
+\begin{defn} A (faithful) \textbf{Grassmann}, or \textbf{exterior}, semialgebra, over a $C$-module $V$ with a negation map, is a semialgebra $\mathfrak G$ generated by $V$, together with a negation map extending $(-)$ and a product $\mathfrak G \times \mathfrak G \to \mathfrak G$ satisfying \begin{enumerate}\eroman \item